rcherrueau/execo/doc/userguide.rst

 execo_g5k.api_utils
 -------------------

-This module is automatically imported only if httplib2 is available.

-It provides various useful function which deal with the Grid5000 API.
+This module provides various useful function which deal with the Grid5000 API.

 For example, to work interactively on all grid5000 frontends at the same time: Here we create a directory, copy a file inside it, then